 North Carolina is in Phase 2.5 of COVID-19 guidelines, which maintains that people are Safer at Home but still allows for reviving the economy while protecting public health.

-In Phase 3, as in Phase 2.5, indoor gatherings are limited to no more than 10 people and outdoor gatherings to no more than 25 people.
-The mass gathering limit includes fairs, festivals and parades, but does not include restaurants, retail stores, pools, child care and day camps, all of which have a specific set of limits.
+In Phase 3, as in Phase 2.5, indoor gatherings are limited to no more than 25 people and outdoor gatherings to no more than 50 people.
+The mass gathering limit includes fairs, festivals and parades but does not include restaurants, retail stores, pools, child care and day camps, all of which have a specific set of limits.

 Photo: Outdoor dining options, such as the outdoor spaces at TRiO Restaurant and Market, can be found all over the Outer Banks.